 RGB RANGE

-For most modern devices, a safe default is Full, since LG OLEDs typically default their Video Range to Automatic (double-check under Brightness settings to be sure).
-On PS5, however, set it to Automatic (per HDTVTest’s guidance).
+For most modern gaming devices, set this to Full since LG OLEDs default their Video Range to Automatic on the TV side, which handles this correctly.
+But it's worth double-checking under Brightness settings to be sure.

 OLED BRIGHTNESS